Sport is littered with examples of talented young kids who never achieve what’s expected of them.

 Maybe it’s their family or friends who have too much adulation for them or the media for applying pressure too early.
 As sports fans, we’re told of the greatest they will soon achieve.
 Then it doesn’t happen.
 A career wasted.
 We’re left to speculate as to why and lament what could have been.

-Yet, when we look at champion sports people we soon realise they’re often not the strongest, quickest, most skilled or highly prized.
+Yet, when we look at champion sports people we soon realize they’re often not the strongest, quickest, most skilled or highly prized.
 Who would you rather be, former AFL number one draft pick Jack Watts or Swan’s premiership hero, Mitch Morton, who’d previously been traded away by West Coast and Richmond?

 What makes some successful and others fail?
 The answer is mindset.